edgedb/edgedb-deno/readme.md

 ## TLS

-deno doesn't currently support TLS ALPN for client connections.
+Deno doesn't currently support TLS ALPN for client connections.
 This means that to use deno with the latest version of edgedb the server needs to be run without TLS which is on by default.